lars-berger/graphy-ng/docs/docs/api-reference/graph-inputs-outputs.md

 ## Outputs

-Outputs emitted by the `lib-graph` component:
+Outputs emitted by the `graphy-ng` component:

 | Name     | Type   | Description                                     |
 | -------- | ------ | ----------------------------------------------- |